 The Solution: Foundation repair

 In the case of full-on foundation repair, basement waterproofing experts will excavate part of your home and fill in the problems.
 In most instances, the work is invasive but effective.
-Afterwards, you will need to have your home inspected more regularly to ensure the problems do not happen again.
+Afterward, you will need to have your home inspected more regularly to ensure the problems do not happen again.

 The Problem: Improper Plumbing